-When learning to trade futures, it is crucial for new traders to understand futures margin requirements and how these requirements can change depending on how long you hold or carry a position.
+When learning to trade futures, it’s crucial for new traders to understand futures margin requirements and how they can change depending on how long traders hold or carry a position.

-Specifically, the margin requirement for carrying a position between trading sessions is significantly greater than the margin required to hold a position only during regular trading hours.
-It is important for futures day traders to be aware of such margin requirements and their respective time cutoffs to exit positions prior to the close.
+Specifically, the margin requirement for carrying a position between trading sessions is significantly greater than the margin required to hold a position during regular trading hours.
+It’s important for futures day traders to be aware of such margin requirements and their time cutoffs to exit positions prior to the close.

 Watch a quick-start guide to managing futures margin: